eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 <img src="../images/plotAttrs_fundamental.png" width="500px"/>

-### Running from Summary
+### Running and halting vehicles over time from Summary-output

 Input is [summary](../Simulation/Output/Summary.md):

-Call: `python tools/visualization/plotXMLAttributes.py -x time -y running -o plot-running.png --scatterplot summary.xml`
+Call: `python tools/visualization/plotXMLAttributes.py -x time -y running,halting -o plot-running.png summary.xml, --legend`

 <img src="../images/plot-running.png" width="500px"/>

 !!! caution
-    In version 1.15.0 and lower, the id-attribute must be provided so you need to provide a dummy value (i.e. with `-i running`)
+    In version 1.15.0 and lower, the id-attribute must be provided so you need to provide a dummy value (i.e. with `-i collisions`) and only a single value is permitted for the x and y attribute.

 ### Depart delay over time from TripInfo data
 The plot is created out of [TripInfo](../Simulation/Output/TripInfo.md) output data: